IliaZolas/mern-boilerplate/README.md

 **Mern Boilerplate**

-This is a boilerplate for setting MERN apps quickly.
+This is a boilerplate for creating MERN apps quickly.
 Currently in development.

 **Checklist**